 My quick verdict (the 60 second version)

-Phallosan Forte is a penile traction device built around a vacuum “protector cap” plus an elastic belt system.
-Its biggest advantage is comfort for longer wear compared to many rod-style extenders, but the tradeoff is PRICE .
-It’s more expensive than cheaper rod-style devices.
+Phallosan Forte is a penile traction device built around a vacuum protector cap and an elastic belt system.
+Its biggest advantage, in my honest opinion, is comfort for longer wear compared with many rod-style extenders like the one you get from lower-priced ProExtender, but the tradeoff is obviously price.
+Vacuum devices usually cost more than simpler traction devices.

 If you are new to traction, start here: What is a penile traction device and should you try one?
 Then compare options in our roundup: Top penile extenders reviewed and compared.